gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-3-adding-a-contact-form-in-django/Creating A Personal Blog Part 3: Adding A Contact Form In Django.md

 Hi, and welcome back.
 In the last part,
-[part 2](https://gunduzhuseyn.com/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django) of our series, I showed you how to download a css theme and integrate it to our django project, to make our blog look prettier.
-However as I said in the previous post, we need great content as well as great looks.
+[part 2](https://gunduzhuseyn.com/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django) of our series, I showed you how to download a css theme and integrate it to our little django project, to make our blog look prettier.
+However as I said in the previous post, we need great content as well as the great looks.
 So we need to be able to create, edit, and publish our posts.

 To do so, we need to create database models to represent our posts, and integrate those models with fronted so we can filter and show them as needed.
 If you are not familiar with these concepts, don't worry.
 To make you get used to the